 Different people feel differently about this kind of information; some people are excited about these new connections and others take more time to integrate this information into their sense of self.
 As with much of the information you might uncover on your genetic voyage, how this new information makes you feel will depend on your personal viewpoint.

 Because our genes are part of our family heritage, genetic information can sometimes reveal things about our biological relationships to other family members.
-In the process of learning about your genetic makeup and comparing that with others, you may discover relatives who were previously unknown to you.
-Your genetic profile can lead you to other, distant branches of your family tree.
+In the process of learning about your genetic makeup and comparing that with others, you may discover relatives who were previously unknown to you, these could be relatives you’ve been looking for and are excited to connect with or relatives (sometimes even close relatives like brothers or sisters) that you didn’t know existed.
+Your genetic profile can also lead you to other, distant branches of your family tree.